Implicit Bias of Gradient Descent for Mean Squared Error Regression with Two-Layer Wide Neural Networks: Training Only the Output Layer Approximates Training a Wide Shallow Network

 \begin{proof}[Proof of Corollary~\ref{cor:outlayer-only}] Using Theorem~\ref{th-lin-onlyout}, we have that

-According to \citet[Theorem H.1]{lee2019wide}, in the case of Gaussian initialization, we have
+According to \citet[Proposition 3.2]{lai2023generalization}, in the case of Gaussian initialization, we have

 Under our neural network setting, which is a one-input network with a single hidden layer of $n$ ReLUs and a linear output, we can generalize the above result to sub-Gaussian initialization.
-In the remark of Theorem \ref{th-lin-onlyout}, we illustrate that the empirical NTK converges to analytic NTK for initialization with finite variance distribution.
-Then for sub-Gaussian initialization the empirical NTK still converges to analytic NTK.
-Then the only part we need to adapt in the proof of \citet[Theorem H.1]{lee2019wide} is the following theorem \citep[Theorem G.3]{lee2019wide}: \begin{theorem} Let A be an $N\times n$ random matrix whose entries are independent standard normal random variables.
-Then for every $t\geq 0$, with probability at least $1-2\exp(-t^2/2)$ one has

-\end{theorem} Then \citet{lee2019wide} applies the above theorem to weight matrices in the neural network.
-In our case, the weight matrices $W^{(1)}$ and $W^{(2)}$ are $1\times n$ matrices, which can be regarded as vectors.
-So
+Combining the above equation with \eqref{result_theorem3} concludes the proof. \end{proof}